 Tip:

-If you invite members via email, their names appear under Pending Members until they accept the invitation.
+If you invite members with an email, their names appear under Pending Members until they accept the invitation.
 You can resend invitations as reminders if necessary.

 Remove members